MichielvdVelde/novus-component/README.md

 	// Note that this event is also emitted when MQTT is unable to connect to the broker });
 ```

+## Version history

+* 0.0.2 - June 5th 2015
+  * Settings that are JSON strings are now parsed so they can be used as objects
+  * When trying to set a setting with `propagate` will now emit an error when there is no active MQTT connection

 ## License